openfisca/openfisca-doc/coding-the-legislation/25_vectorial_computing.md

     return condition * 200
 ```

-> You should always use [Numpy function](https://docs.scipy.org/doc/numpy/reference/routines.math.html#sums-products-differences) such as [`where`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.where.html) and [`select`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.select.html) when they are relevant: logical operations using arithmetic operators should be used as last resort as they are not very readable.
+> You should always use [NumPy function](https://docs.scipy.org/doc/numpy/reference/routines.math.html#sums-products-differences) such as [`where`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.where.html) and [`select`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.select.html) when they are relevant: logical operations using arithmetic operators should be used as last resort as they are not very readable.

 ## Arithmetic operations